 - We were all first-years once.
 Here’s what we learned along the way about making a smooth transition to college.

-- Flying across the pond or Pacific to get to CU?
+- Flying across the pond or Pacific to get to Columbia?
 If you’re an international student, here are some targeted tips for adjusting to life in New York, as well as concerns you’ll have to be aware of.